-The school uses the Local Authority's Geographical Information System (GIS) to calculate home to school distances in miles.
+On behalf of the school, the Local Authority uses a Geographical Information System (GIS) to calculate home to school distances in miles.
 The measurement is calculated using Ordnance Survey (OS) data from an applicant's home address to the main front gate of the school.
 The coordinates of an applicant's home address is determined and provided by the Local Land and Property Gazetteer (LLPG) and OS Address Point data.